 Payment Depot doesn’t leverage any cancellation fees, so you’re not wedded to a long-term contract.
 You can also switch plans at any time if you want to downgrade or (hopefully!) upgrade if your sales volume changes.

-Also like Fattmerchant, Payment Depot is highly respected by its clients for its reliable support team: In fact, the company earned a rare five-star rating on Trustpilot for their prompt and kind customer service team and thorough technical assistance.
+Also like Stax, Payment Depot is highly respected by its clients for its reliable support team: In fact, the company earned a rare five-star rating on Trustpilot for their prompt and kind customer service team and thorough technical assistance.

 However, Payment Depot doesn’t work with businesses in high-risk industries, like accounts receivable and billing companies, debt consolidation and other financial services companies, online gambling, and more.
 You can see a full list of barred industries on their website.